crazyrabbitLTC/mcp-vibecoder/README.md

 ## Installation

-To use with Claude Desktop, add the server config:
+To use with compatible MCP clients:

 On MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`